SukkoPera/OpenAmiga500FastRamExpansion/firmware/README.md

 - *lvd* for providing most of the above information and helping me come up with the Linux flashing procedure.
 - *majinga* and *go0se* for testing and helping improve this procedure.
 - EAB forum user *katarakt* for the note on Quartus.
+- Szymon Roslowski and Graham P. for testing and improving the Windows package.